AllenNeuralDynamics/aind-file-standards/file_formats/fip.md

 * `RoiIndex`: 0->N index of which ROI the point lives on
 * `PointIndex`: 0->N index of the point within an ROI
 * `X`: pixel coordinate of the ROI point on the first (horizontal) dimension of the video
-* `Y`: pixel coordinate of the ROI point on the second (vertical) dimensions of the video
+* `Y`: pixel coordinate of the ROI point on the second (vertical) dimension of the video

 ### Application notes